Order-Explicit Linearization of High-Dimensional $U$-Statistics: Simultaneous Inference for Subsampled Kernel Regression

-We now return to the data studied in \cite{banerjee2015multifaceted}. \cref{fig: half} displays upper and lower half-sample confidence bounds for the CATE \eqref{eq: CATE} on post-treatment assets.
+\begin{ex}[continues=ex: banerjee] We now return to the data studied in \cite{banerjee2015multifaceted}. \cref{fig: half} displays upper and lower half-sample confidence bounds for the CATE \eqref{eq: CATE} on post-treatment assets.
 The null hypothesis that the CATE is equal to zero is only rejected for individuals with low baseline assets.
 The lower bounds are meaningfully larger than zero only for individuals with low baseline assets and high baseline consumption.
 That is, the graduation program has a positive impact on individuals who do not have many assets to begin with, but who do have access to a stable source of consumption.
-On the other hand, the confidence regions contain zero for individuals who have either low baseline consumption or high baseline assets.
+On the other hand, the confidence regions contain zero for individuals who have low baseline consumption or high baseline assets.
+In \cref{sec: simulation}, we measure the coverage and average length of the confidence region $\hat{\mathcal{C}}(\bm{x}^{(d)})$ in a simulation calibrated to this setting. $\blacksquare$ \end{ex}

-It is illustrative to contrast the estimates and confidence bounds displayed in \cref{fig: cate,fig: half} with a more frequently encountered method for assessing treatment effect heterogeneity---interacted linear regression. \cref{tab: regression} reports estimates and standard errors associated with several linear regression specifications, constructed with the same data.
-The first column reports the coefficient from a regression of post-treatment assets on a treatment indicator.
-Consistent with results reported in \cite{banerjee2015multifaceted}, the average effect of the program is positive and statistically significant.
-The second and third specifications interact the treatment indicator with pre-treatment assets and consumption, respectively.
-In both cases, the estimate of the coefficient on the interaction is statistically insignificant.
-The fourth specification interacts both pre-treatment assets and consumption with a treatment indicator.
-Here, all coefficients lose statistical significance.